maxboeck/mxb/src/pages/signup.md

 title: Mailing List
 ---

-<p class="lead">I'm running an email list for people interested in front-end development, personal websites and design.
-Infrequent updates, just the best.</p>
+<p class="lead">I run an email list for people interested in front-end development, static sites and the IndieWeb.
+Want to join?</p>

-{% signup "Get First Access to New Stuff" %}{% endsignup %}
+{% signup "Never miss an article" %}{% endsignup %}